-An Efficient Wine Cellar Refrigeration Unit Plays a Significant Role in Cooling a Wine Room in Los Angeles
+Efficient Wine Cellar Refrigeration Units Play a Significant Role in Cooling Residential Wine Rooms in Los Angeles

 Different wine cellars require different refrigeration units.
 Wine builders in California can understand the architectural limitations of your home and the nuances in temperature fluctuations to recommend the best one for your wine cellar.
 Check out what type of wine cellar refrigeration unit was used by Coastal Custom Wine Cellars for a homeowner in Los Angeles.

 In October 2009, the client contacted Coastal Custom Wine Cellars because he wanted to transform a room into an elegant custom wine cellar.
 He provided Mr. Jerry Wilson (CEO and founder of Coastal) with the details about the room’s dimensions and the door’s placement.

 Coastal created 3D drawings to provide the client a better visualization of the completed wine cellar.
 The CAD images show the different room elevations, racking styles, and bottle capacities.
 After the client approved the design, Coastal Custom Wine Cellars started the construction.